eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     * All services should be in the **enabled** state except for imagingbackend, loadbalancingbackend and objectstorage.
-    * The cluster service should now be listed.
+    * The cluster services should now be listed.
     * The storage services should not yet be listed.

     ```bash
     euserv-describe-services
     ```

-4. (CLC): Register Storage Controller services
+5. (CLC): Register Storage Controller services

     Copy Encryption Keys.
 This is not needed in this example as each SC is coresident on the same host as the CC.